 Faculty Mentor: Susanna Loeb

 Experimental evidence demonstrates that parent-child book sharing can positively impact preschoolers’ early literacy development.
-Unfortunately, there are substantial differences in book-sharing practices by socioeconomic status, and existing programs have done little close this gap.
+Unfortunately, there are substantial differences in book-sharing practices by socioeconomic status, and existing programs have done little to close this gap.
 One particularly promising innovation for enhancing parents’ book-sharing practices is texting.
-A number of RCTs in healthcare show that sending encouraging and action-oriented text messages to individuals can promote positive behavior changes.
+A number of RCTs in healthcare show that sending encouraging and action-orientated text messages to individuals can promote positive changes.
 Given the similarities between parent-child book sharing and other healthy behaviors (both can be accomplished through small actions that build on existing routines), the potential to positively impact parents’ behaviors through texts is high.

 To maximize the impact of texts, it is important that they come from a trusted source, such as a school.
 Therefore, our partner school district and their trusted partners will conduct brief consultations with consenting parents during the summer.
 In these meetings, they will enroll parents in the program and gather background information.
-Once parents are enrolled, we will randomly assign them to either receive the texts related to book sharing (the “treatment” group) or texts on another topic (the “control” group).
+Once parents are enrolled, we will randomly assign them to either receive the texts related to the book sharing (the “treatment” group) or texts on another topic (the “control” group).
 At the end of the school year, we will compare the reading practices of parents in both groups, as well as the scores of their children on an early literacy assessment.

-The RA will participate in planning meetings that include Professor Susanna Loeb as well as CEPA doctoral students and staff.
+The RA will participate in planning meetings that include Professor Loeb as well as CEPA doctoral students and staff.
 He or she also will participate in meetings with our partners (school district and partnering nonprofits).
 As a part of these meetings, the RA will contribute to the development of text messages.
 The RA also will assist with data collection (from the district’s central office and pre-k sites), data organization, and implementation of the program.
 The RA should be highly organized, skilled in Excel, and interested in both the implementation of a randomized experiment and using text messages as a tool in education.

 Project 2: Field Experiments in Online Education Faculty Mentor